 Benchwheel is produced by HangZhou Bench Technology Co.

-It is a small company founded on 2013.
+It is a small company founded in 2013.

 It claims to be in the market on e-transportation but for now, Benchwheel seems to be their only product.

 Benchwheel has a strong presence in Amazon.
-Although the cheapest way for an international buyer to get it is definitely from their Alixpress shop.
+Although the cheapest way for an international buyer to get it, is from their Alixpress shop.

 Benchwheel is the typical “China Board”.
 Great price with quality issues.

-There are Eskaters who got lucky and has absolutely ZERO problems with their Benchwheel.
+There are Eskaters who got lucky and have had ZERO problems with their Benchwheel.